singularityhacker/Agile-Notes/Kanban_for_Scrum_Teams.md

 ### Personal Questions

 > Tell us a little about your career and background.

-foo

-> How did you become a Scrum Master?
+How did you become a Scrum Master?

-foo
+Theology and analytic philosophy -> Web developer -> Founder -> Accidental Scrum Master

 > How did your early career influence your management style and how you manage/coach scrum teams?

-foo
+*   The universe is rational.
+*   Software is amazing.
+*   The future is going to blow our minds.

 > What do you really love about your current role?

-foo
+*   Get to be close to the code without being blinded by it
+*   Get to work with amazing engineers

 > What are your top challenges as a Scum Manager?

-foo
+*   Coaching
+*   Getting buy-in on trying new things

 > The class series is for professionals who want to improve their project management skills.
 What are your thoughts around the Scrum Master vs Project Manager roles?

-foo
+1. Project Manager:
+    1. Products over projects
+    2. Skilled knowledge workers need to manage themselves
+2. Scrum Master:
+    1. It's all about the increment
+    2. I'm driving for "Agile Coach"

 > Do you have any personal advice for the class on how you manage complexity on your projects?